-Four scholarships, for the sum of £53,550 each, are available for the 2025-26 academic year.
+Three scholarships, covering full tuition fees plus stipend for living costs and travel to Edinburgh, are available for the 2026-27 academic year.
 Tuition will be automatically deducted with remaining funds being awarded towards living costs and travel fees.
-Scholarships are available for full-time, on-campus study on the Data and Artificial Intelligence Ethics or Circular Economy MSc programmes.
+Scholarships are available for full-time, on-campus study on the MSc Circular Economy and MSc Data and Artificial Intelligence Ethics MSc programmes.

 Applicants must be a Chilean citizen or permanent resident domiciled in Chile, without dual citizenship of a nation that would allow them to pay local fees.